Money for Nothing: Notable performances

 When Dire Straits performed "Money for Nothing" at the 1985 Live Aid Concert at Wembley Stadium, the performance featured a guest appearance by Sting.
-Knopfler performed "Money for Nothing" using his Gibson Les Paul guitar with a pair of Soldano SLO-100 tube/valve amplifier heads and Marshall speaker cabinets during the Nelson Mandela 70th Birthday Tribute and the Prince's Trust concerts in 1986 with Sting, as well as the Nordoff-Robbins charity show at Knebworth in 1990 and the On Every Street world tours in 1991/1992.
-These versions featured extended guitar solos by Knopfler, backed by Eric Clapton and Phil Palmer.
+Knopfler performed "Money for Nothing" during the Nelson Mandela 70th Birthday Tribute and the Prince's Trust concerts in 1986 with Sting, as well as the Nordoff-Robbins charity show at Knebworth in 1990.
+These versions featured extended guitar solos by Knopfler, backed by Eric Clapton (as guest) and Phil Palmer.

-Reception
+Critical reception

 Cash Box said that it's "a simply rocking cut taking a look at jobs and videos performed by rock stars."
 Billboard called it a "bluesy poke at [Dire Straits' and Sting's] own kind; intentions ambiguous."

 Rolling Stone listed the song as the 94th greatest guitar song of all time, noting how Mark Knopfler "traded his pristine, rootsy tone for a dry, over-processed sound achieved by running a Les Paul through a wah-wah pedal on a track that became one of the [MTV] network's earliest hits."

-The video was awarded "Video of the Year" (among many other nominations) at the third annual MTV Video Music Awards in 1986.
+In 2018, Classic Rock wrote: "At its core, 'Money For Nothing' was an old-school boogie, but a dash of studio polish, Sting's mannered backing vocal and a computer-generated promo video were enough to turn it, and Dire Straits themselves, into the very embodiment of 80s naff."